APPLICATIONS OPEN NOW!

 Step 5:

-Share Your Thoughts with Us in an Essay
+Share Your Perspective with Us in a Written Essay

-All parts of this application are important, but you should spend most of your time and energy on Steps 5 & 6.
+All parts of this application are important, but you should spend most of your time and energy on Steps 5, 6, and 7.

 Like we’ve said before, transcripts and résumés are useful sources of information, but at the end of the day, they are just pieces of paper.
 Letters of recommendation help, but only show us the perspective of other people.
 We find it most useful to learn about our candidates by asking them to create.

-Accordingly, as part of our application, we require you to create two original works.
-In here in Step 5, we’ll talk about the first of these: the Essay.
+Accordingly, as part of our application, we require you to create three original works.
+In here in Step 5, we’ll talk about the first of these: the PGSF Essay.

-Like your transcript and your resume, your essay should be submitted as a PDF following the same filename pattern: 2024PGSF_Lastname_Firstname_Essay.pdf.
-Our old friend Cindi Mayweather would name her file: 2024PGSF_Mayweather_Cindi_Essay.pdf
+Like your transcript and your resume, your essay should be submitted as a PDF following the same filename pattern: 2026PGSF_Lastname_Firstname_Essay.pdf.
+Our old friend Cindi Mayweather would name her file: 2026PGSF_Mayweather_Cindi_Essay.pdf.

 Step 6: